TadiT7/treble_experimentations_wiki/Xiaomi-Mi-A1.md

 * Fingerprint Reader
 > Working

+* Offline Charging
+> Not working (tested on 2020-04-09 by fenik, see section below)

 * FM Radio
 > Not working; Missing userspace application and possibly support by community vendor images